top of page

 Liberating Structures

 Liberating Structures are activities that foster engagement by encouraging everyone to participate -- not only by speaking up but also by co-creating the content and outcome.
-For an example, check out my instructions for the Ecocycle, a simple activity that will help you capture the big picture of a topic, relationship or challenge.

-Fair warning: I use liberating structures in nearly every live event I run online.
 To learn more, watch these videos or visit the Liberating Structures website.

 Appreciative Inquiry and the SOAR Process